 … live boldly because you know it is God who has designed the plan and purpose for your life.

 That’s not the life God wants for you as a Kingdom Laborer.
-God wants to free you, equip you, and engage you in His Kingdom purpose in ways that activate and excite you; not discourage and drain you.
+God chose you for a purpose.
+He wants to free you, equip you, and engage you in His Kingdom purpose in ways that activate and excite you; not discourage and drain you.
 That’s why Jesus said, “Come to me, all you who are weary and burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
 For my yoke is easy and my burden is light” (Matthew 11:28-30).

 The yoke Jesus places on you isn’t weighty.
 It’s right-fitting, gentle-teaching, and rest-giving.
 Life up-close to Jesus will energize, encourage, and empower you to fulfill His Kingdom purposes.
 The Apostle Paul said, “It is for freedom that Christ has set us free” (Galatians 5:1).
 And nothing is more freeing than walking intimately with Jesus in the plans and purpose He has for you!